How to Use a Wood Moisture Meter on Drywall

 Are Drywall Moisture Meters Accurate

-A moisture meter can accurately detect moisture for drywall.
-Depending on the type of moisture meter being used it can be accurate down to 0.1% of moisture content in drywall.
+A moisture meter can accurately detect moisture in drywall.
+Depending on the type of moisture meter used, it can be accurate down to 0.1% of moisture content in drywall.

 Tony Morgan is a senior technician for Wagner Meters, where he serves on a team for product testing, development, and also customer service and training for moisture measurement products.
 Along with 19 years field experience for a number of electronics companies, Tony holds a B.A. in Management and his AAS in Electronics Technology.